 The Journey of Life series is for all people who interact with children.
 This includes caregivers, parents, classmates, friends, religious and traditional leaders; and various professionals such as police, teachers, nurses and doctors.
-Rather than offer the workshop to a select group of counselors or community workers, the Journey of Life involves all those who have an impact on the daily lives of children.
+Rather than train a select group of counselors or community workers, the Journey of Life involves all those who have an impact on the daily lives of children.